Our products

 Hake 150 White Year-round

-The great champions of omega-3 are mackerel, salmon, and sardines.
-With just one can of quality sardines, like our Dardo sardines in olive oil, you get practically the recommended daily dose of omega-3.
+The great omega-3 champions are mackerel, salmon, and sardines.
+With just one can of quality sardines like our Dardo sardines in olive oil, you get practically the recommended daily dose of omega-3.

 How Much Omega-3 Should You Consume Daily?